Robert Conquest Quote

 About Robert Conquest

-George Robert Acworth Conquest (15 July 1917 – 3 August 2015) was a British-American historian, poet, and novelist.
-He was briefly a member of the Communist Party of Great Britain but later wrote several books against Communism.
+George Robert Acworth Conquest (15 July 1917 – 3 August 2015) was a British and American historian, poet and novelist.
+He was briefly a member of the Communist Party of Great Britain but later wrote several books condemning communism.

 A long-time research fellow at Stanford University's Hoover Institution, Conquest was most notable for his work on the Soviet Union.
 His books included The Great Terror: Stalin's Purges of the 1930s (1968); The Harvest of Sorrow: Soviet Collectivisation and the Terror-Famine (1986); and Stalin: Breaker of Nations (1991).
 He was also the author of two novels and several collections of poetry.